yeungchenwa/yeungchenwa.github.io/_pages/about.md

 Now I am interned at <a href="https://www.idea.edu.cn/" style="text-decoration:none;">International Digital Economy Academy (IDEA)</a>, supervised by Prof. <a href="https://www.leizhang.org/" style="text-decoration:none;">Lei Zhang</a> and closely work with Dr. <a href="https://haozhang534.github.io/" style="text-decoration:none;">Hao Zhang</a>.
 <!-- I also works closely with <a href="https://scholar.google.com/citations?user=6zNgcjAAAAAJ&hl=zh-CN&oi=ao" style="text-decoration:none;">Dezhi Peng</a> now.  -->

-My research interests are focused on Diffusion Model, Image/Video Generation, and Document Restoration.
+My research interests are focused on Multi-Modal LLMs, Diffusion Model, Image/Video Generation, and Document Understanding, and Embodied AI.
 I am also devoted into the open source community.

 I am enthusiastic about discussing with different people.
 If you are interested, please feel free to $\color{#FF00FF}{contact\ me}$!